leard/GCDC-Project/CodeBook.md

 A Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
-* '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+* '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions;
-* '-mean' is the Mean of each feature by activity
+* '-mean' is the Mean of each feature by activity;
-* '-sd' is the Standard Deviation of each feature by activity
+* '-sd' is the Standard Deviation of each feature by activity.

 * tBodyAcc-XYZ-mean
 * tGravityAcc-XYZ-mean